alexiob/Be2/README.md

 Be2 - Escape from Pingland
 ==========================

+This is the source code for my iOS game "Be2 - Escape from Pingland", including the level editor Pythin/QT application.

+It was featured in the "News & Noteworthy" section of the US App Store and many others.

 ![Cover](Slides/s0.jpg "Cover")

 Click the image below to watch the trilling trailer! :-)

 [![Watch the Trailer](https://img.youtube.com/vi/dBeq6l7NddA/hqdefault.jpg)](https://youtu.be/dBeq6l7NddA)

-This is the source code for my iOS game "Be2 - Escape from Pingland".
-It was featured in the "News & Noteworthy" section of the US App Store and many others.

 Do whatever you want with it.
 Just say ["Hi!" to me at alessandro.iob@gmail.com](mailto:alessandro.iob@gmail.com) if you find it interesting!